josap97/ProgrammingGraphics/readMe.md

 2. Open the exported CSV in excel and `Save as...`  a `.csv` file without making any changes to the `/data/` folder with the following name `(sim,name,number,team,year,series) info.csv` where:
     a. `sim` is the sim from which the data is gathered.
 Currently options are `AC,ACC`
     b. `name` is the driver name using normal latin characters
-    b. `number` is the number of the driver in the file, limited to max 3 numbers
-    d. `team` is the team name the driver drives for.
+    c. `number` is the number of the driver in the file, limited to max 3 numbers d1. `team` is the team name the driver drives for in `F2`.
 You can add teams by adding to the `assets/config.ini` file.
 By default you can choose for the following:
         * ferrari
         * forceIndia
         * haas